The appearance of fogging depends on several factors, the difference in temperature between the body and the water, humidity levels, etc.

-We offer an anti-fog marker to reactivate an ageing anti-fog treatment and make your goggles last longer
+We provide an anti-fog marker that reactivates an ageing anti-fog treatment and makes your goggles last longer.

 CHOICE OF SIZE

-Goggles that are too tight can cause discomfort, leave marks and even create water inlet holes.
+A mask that is too tight can cause discomfort, leave marks and even create water inlet holes.

 It is not necessary to press against the lenses with your hands, a light suction effect is usually enough for swimming sessions without water inlet holes.

 The straps ideally should rest 2-3 cm above your ears.